 Decades ago, Dr. James Levine coined the term "Sitting is the New Smoking."
-I was so thrilled to adopt his catchy mantra to help inspire people to stand up and stretch after 30-40 minutes of sitting.
-Then COVID-19 happened, which forced us into our homes for extended periods of time with no real self-care plan.
-Inspired by National Public Health Week (technically April 6 -12th) I was determined to inspire clients, family members and friends to keep moving, I invited my chiropractor to share some strategies for caring for ourselves while sheltering in place.
-Check out our short interview here:
+I was so thrilled to adopt his catchy mantra to help inspire people to stand up and stretch after 30-40 minutes of sitting that I began to repeat it while referencing him ad nauseam to attempt to trend it in Black ☥ Indigenous ☥ Immigrant Communities .
+Then the current pandemic happened, which forced us into our homes for extended periods of time with no real self-care plan.
+Inspired by National Public Health Week (technically April 6 -12th) I was determined to inspire clients, family members and friends to keep moving, I invited my chiropractor, Dr. Marshea Evans to share some strategies for caring for ourselves while sheltering in place and working remotely.
+Check out our interview here:

-Tuck the tailbone under and gently pull the shoulders up, back and down.
+☥ Tuck the tailbone under and gently pull the shoulders up, back and down.
 Relax the entire